metalisx/metalisx/readme.txt

 If you only want one section then import the pom of it's sub folder.

+0.2.1 Error: Multiple JAX-RS Activators are defined for the project

+The JBoss Tools validator for JAX-RS thinks it detected the error:
+  Multiple JAX-RS Activators are defined for the project.
+This is incorrect because the Applications are defined in different projects.
+The solution is to set the validator check to Warning by following the next instructions: go to Menu -> Window -> Preferences go to JBoss Tools -> JAX-RS -> JAX-RS Validator
+ Klik on "JAX-RS Activators"
+ go to "Multiple JAX-RS Activators configured" set the listbox value on Warning

 0.3 WildFly 9.0.1

 Download WildFly 9.0.1 Final and unzip the file.